alephmembeth/alephmembeth.github.io/check.md

 Should you be interested in replicating my work, there are a few things I do to make this as easy as possible for you:

-+ For projects where I am the first or corresponding author, I try to maintain repositories containing all the essential files.
++ For projects where I am the first or corresponding author, I maintain repositories containing all the essential files.
 + If anything is missing in a repository, please feel free to contact me, and I will try to add the missing files if possible.
 + If you are working on replicating my work, I will be happy to give you feedback and answer any questions you have.